 Margaret's collaboration with Edward Phillips, MD, to create a Harvard Medical School CME program to teach physicians basic coaching skills, led to the launch of the Institute of Lifestyle Medicine now based at Joslin Diabetes Center, of which Margaret is an advisor.

-She is a co-founder and co-leader of the National Consortium for Credentialing Health & Wellness Coaches which is developing national standards and certification of health and wellness coaches, to help catalyze the transformation of our healthcare system.
+She is a co-founder and co-leader of the National Consortium for Credentialing Health & Wellness Coaches which is launching national standards and certification of health and wellness coaches in 2016, to help catalyze the transformation of our healthcare system.

-Margaret is a facutly member of the Harvard University Extension School, teaching the Science of Coaching Psychology.
+Margaret is a faculty member of the Harvard University Extension School, teaching the Science of Coaching Psychology.